CreatorAndrew/the-bard/README.md

 # Setup:

-Make sure that FFmpeg is installed and is in in the path.
+Make sure that FFmpeg is installed and is in the path.

 For Debian-based distros:
 `sudo apt install ffmpeg`